Understanding Evolution

 Observational Science

 GenomicsThe observation science approach uses the scientific method but replaces manipulative experimental testing with non-manipulative testing.
-This testing validity approach is the primary study method in scientific fields, including physics, chemistry, geology, astronomy, and health and population sciences.
+This testing validity approach is the primary study method in scientific fields such as physics, chemistry, geology, astronomy, and health and population sciences.

-Observation science cannot validate a theory with absolute certainty, only its probability.
+Observational science cannot validate a theory with absolute certainty; it only validates its probability.

 Historical Science

 Extinction and SpeciationThe study of ancient biology, known as paleontology, began with ancient Greek philosophers.
-As ancient Earth’s only direct evidence, paleontology is an essential field of study for scientifically validating the hypothesis of evolution.
-Studying ancient artifacts is known as historical science, which applies observation science principles to the phenomena of past events.
+As the only direct evidence for ancient Earth, paleontology is an essential field for scientifically validating the hypothesis of evolution.
+Studying ancient artifacts is known as historical science, which applies scientific principles of observation to the phenomena of past events.

 The emergence of advanced biotechnologies beginning in the late twentieth century extended the reach of modern paleontology.
 Scientists can now extract and analyze the genetic material in fossils.

-As the only discipline to directly study early life, historical science is crucial in testing evolution’s validity.
+As the only discipline that directly studies early life, historical science is crucial for testing the validity of evolution.

 Degrees of Testing Validity